-Expert help with your Council Tax dispute can be very difficult to come across – there’s always been a lack of independent, expert, places where you can get the help you need however LGFA92’s Council Tax advisors are here to change that.
+Expert help with your Council Tax dispute can be very difficult to come across – there’s always been a lack of independent, expert, places where you can get the help you need however LGFA92’s Council Tax paralegal advisor is here to change that.

 Using our expert Council Tax knowledge we can assist and guide you through your Council Tax problems to try and obtain the final outcome you want.

 What we are able to help you with

-LGFA92 are the experts in Council Tax disputes- with nearly a decade in the industry we understand what is needed to help you with your Council Tax problems.
-It doesn’t matter whether you’re a business or an individual our Council Tax advisors can help.
+LGFA92 are the experts in Council Tax disputes- with over a decade in the industry we understand what is needed to help you with your Council Tax problems.
+It doesn’t matter whether you’re a business or an individual our specialist Council Tax advisor can help.

 What can I do to help my Council Tax problem ?

 Being able to deal effectively deal with most Council tax problems is simply down to knowing what you need to do.
 There a few easy steps which you can take which can help you.

-- Ensure that you know when to get expert assistance from our Council Tax advisors.
+- Ensure that you know when to get expert assistance from our Council Tax advisor.

 - Make sure that you speak to the Council and ascertain what the actual problem is.
 Many times the problem is simply one of confusion and speaking with them can quickly sort the problem out.